Boat Procurement & Disposal

 All NOAA small boats must have a NOAA hull number.
 Click to view the NOAA Small Boat Hull Registration Number Request (NOAA Form 57-19-03 (12-20))

-The Small Boat Program has created a NOAA Small Boat Program Pre-Acquisition Worksheet, that Program Directors can use to assess the suitability of new, used, or transfered small boats.
+The Small Boat Program has created a NOAA Small Boat Program Pre-Acquisition Worksheet, that Program Directors can use to assess the suitability of new, used, or transferred small boats.
 NOTE: The Pre-Acquisition Worksheet is in beta version.
 The Small Boat Program would appreciate feedback and suggestions on improvement.